VIP Calculator

 • • Rectangle: Similar measurements across body

-Waist-to-Hip Ratio (WHR) & Fat Distribution
+Waist-to-Hip Ratio (WHR): Health Metrics & Fat Distribution

 How to measure waist to hip ratio correctly